 - One spouse has a medical problem and needs to remain on the other spouse’s insurance

 Religious beliefs may also play a part in whether a couple considers a legal separation.

 When a couple decides to separate, they must consider how to move forward concerning many complicated issues.
 A separation agreement acts as a contract between spouses concerning money, property and children while living apart.
 At this point, consider getting a lawyer to draft the document.
 Attorneys understand the complex nature of legal documents and what will be in the parties’ best interests.
 Some states require a separation agreement before granting a divorce.
 In these instances, it becomes the foundation of the divorce proceeding.
 If an element of the separation agreement was hastily agreed to without legal advice, the couple might be stuck with it should a divorce proceed.

 While a legal separation contemplates a life apart while still legally married, this is not always the case.
 Some couples may be legally separated but reside under the same roof as roommates rather than a couple.
 However, as a divorce attorney can clarify, in states that require a legal separation before divorce, the spouses must prove they lived in different homes for the statutorily stated time.
 Most states require at least six months before physical separation, but some require a year.

 Even a legally savvy person may want to consider getting assistance when legally separating.
-Divorce lawyers in Collin County, TX, like from Scroggins Law Group, understand how state laws work and what is required before the divorce.
+Divorce lawyers understand how state laws work and what is required before the divorce.
 Divorce attorneys will always advocate for their clients, thereby becoming a great ally through a difficult period.